confluentinc/ksqldb-recipes/docs/shared/manual_insert.md

 Optional: If you do not have a real data source to connect to with properly formatted data, or you just want to execute this recipe without external dependencies, no worries!
-You can manually insert values into the source streams in the next section.
+In the next section, we'll show you how to insert values into the streams.